Alessia Marcuzzi

-Alessia Marcuzzi (born 11 November 1972) is an Italian television host, actress and former fashion model.
+Alessia Marcuzzi (/it/; born 11 November 1972) is an Italian television host, actress and former fashion model.
 In a career spanning over 30 years, she also co-hosted Sanremo Music Festival 2025.

 Career

 Born in Rome, to father Eugenio, from Trieste, and mother Antonietta from Roseto Valfortore, in the province of Foggia, Marcuzzi debuted on Telemontecarlo hosting Attenti al dettaglio and then Qui si gioca, with José Altafini, in the 1991/1992 season.
 In March 1992, she also presented the children's show Amici mostri.
 In the 1992/1993 season hosted the entertainment show Novantatrè, with Umberto Smaila.
 She appeared on RAI television in 1994, with Gigi Sabani, in Il grande gioco dell'oca.
 In 1994, she also debuted as actress in the movies Chicken Park, directed by Jerry Calà, and Tra noi due è tutto finito.

 Marcuzzi started working at Mediaset beginning in November 1995, hosting the Italia 1 Saturday afternoon program Colpo di fulmine, until June 1997.
 It became a daily show in 1996, because of its popularity.
 Thanks to this program, she became one of the best-known Italia 1 hosts; in this period she started hosting the well-known music festival Festivalbar, from 1996 to 2002, with whom she won a Telegatto.
 In 2001, she presented the late-night show 8 millimetri with Paolo Brosio and, from 1997 to 1998, the afternoon show Fuego!.
 She also presented the primetime show Mai dire Gol, from 1998 to 2000, with Ellen Hidding and Gialappa's Band.
 During these years, she also acted in the movies Gunslinger's Revenge, directed by Giovanni Veronesi, Tutti gli uomini del deficiente, the TV movie Un cane e un poliziotto and the series Tequila & Bonetti, with Jack Scalia.
 In 2000, she hosted the pilot of Macchemù, with Paola Barale, dedicated to television themes, and won the Oscar TV as "Personaggio televisivo femminile dell'anno".